-Note: When samples pretreated as described in this procedure, carrier RNA and QIAGEN Proteinase K can be omitted from the VXL mixture (Table 2, page 27).
+Note: When samples pretreated as described above are used in the subsequent nucleic acid purification protocol ("Purification of Pathogen Nucleic acids from Fluid Samples" on page 22), carrier RNA and QIAGEN Proteinase K can be omitted from the VXL mixture (Table 2, page 25).
 In this case, substitute the volumes of carrier RNA and QIAGEN Proteinase K with PBS or water.